Upper Mustang: History

+Royal Family

+King Jigme Dorje Palbar Bista was born in Lo-Manthang Palace in Upper Mustang in the Himalayan Range of Nepal.
+He was the third son of King Angun Tenzing Trandul, King of Mustang, by his wife, Queen Kelsang Choeden of the Zhalu Kushang family of the Che clan.
+She was the elder sister of Ngawang Khyenrab Thupten Lekshe Gyatso, the 18th Chogye Trichen Rinpoche.
+The Zhalu Kushang family of the Che clan is a distinguished aristocratic lineage from the Tsang region of Tibet.
+Historically, they were lords of the Zhalu area during the Yuan dynasty (13th–14th centuries) and were known for their patronage of Buddhist monasteries, including Zhalu Monastery, Ngor Monastery, and Nalendra Monastery.
+Their name, "Kushang," meaning "royal maternal uncle," reflects their significant role in Tibetan nobility, particularly through intermarriages with Sakya throne holders.

+Jigme Dorje ascended the throne after the death of his elder brother, Angdu Nyingpo.
+King Angdu Nyingpo had married a Tibetan aristocrat, and the couple had two daughters.
+With King Angdu Nyingpo leaving only two daughters his eldest, Lo Semla (Princess) Chimi Dolkar Palbar Bista, and a younger daughter whose name is unrecorded and no male heir, the throne passed to his younger brother, Jigme Dorje.

+King Jigme Dorje married a noble lady from Shigatse, Tibet, Sahiba Sidol in the 1950s.
+They had one son, Angun Tenzin, who died at the age of 8, and later adopted his nephew, Jigme Singhe.

+Trans-Himalayan Marital Alliances

+The Mustang royal family has forged marriage alliances with prominent Tibetan aristocratic families and members of the Bhutanese royal family, reinforcing their longstanding regional ties over the centuries.
+Today, members of the royal family are dispersed across Upper Mustang, Kathmandu, San Francisco, Melbourne, and Tibet.

 Climate

 Upper Mustang has a trans-Himalayan climate which is cool and semi-arid with precipitation in the range of 250–400 mm.
 It is in the rain shadow of the Annapurna and Dhaulagiri ranges.

 The Day and Night Temperature in Upper Mustang according to the months is shown below:

 Demographics

 The population of the whole Mustang District in 2001 was 14,981, spread between three towns and approximately thirty smaller settlements.
 The inhabitants are either Thakalis, Gurung or, in traditional Mustang, primarily Tibetan.

 Most of the population of Mustang lives near the Kali Gandaki River, 2800 to 3900 m above sea level.
 The tough conditions cause a large winter migration into lower regions of Nepal.
 The administrative center of Mustang District is at Jomsom (8 km south of Kagbeni) which has had an airport since 1962 and has become the main tourist entry point since Mustang was opened to western tourism in 1992.